 Am I able to buy one and how often would I wear it?

 Yes!
-The Mollii suit costs £4100 +V.A.T. to purchase and it may be possible to trial the suit for a 1 week period at home prior to purchase.
+The Mollii suit costs £4100 +V.A.T. to purchase and is now available for monthly hire at £470 per month (excluding VAT) to try at home prior to purchase.
+For more information about Mollii suit rental, please see the document here.
 Please call us on 01962 779796 to book your Clinical Trial and we can make arrangements if appropriate.
 In the clinical trials undertaken, it has not always been necessary to wear the suit every day because there has been a degree of 'carry-over'.
 It has been shown in many cases that wearing the suit for one hour every other day has just as beneficial an effect.

 What do those who have tried it say?